slnsw/dxlab-newselfwales/README.md

 * Projectors should turn on before PC to ensure mosaic mode is active on startup
 * Unplug mouse to ensure pointer is not visible on screen
 * Startup loads Chrome in full screen kiosk mode
+* The photo booth kiosks are expecting a Logitech c920 HD webcab to be attached via USB.
+The innards of these cameras were enclosed in a 3D-printed custom selfie cam case, along with a big pink arcade button to trigger them.
+* The photo booth code listens for a back-tick keypress from a keyboard to trigger the capturing of a still image from the webcam.
+This is because the arcade button was connected to a small circuit board ( http://www.u-hid.com/home/uhid_nano.php ) which emulates a keyboard.
+It was also connected via USB and had been pre-programmed to send a back-tick keypress when the arcade button shorted two particular pins.